 10. Age-related macular degeneration (AMD)

 AMD is a common eye disease, usually found in adults over the age of 50.
-Although patients may not notice symptoms during early stages of the disease, central vision will eventually decline.
+Patients may not notice symptoms during early stages of the disease.
+But central vision will eventually decline.
 Treatment varies depending on the type of AMD.

 People of all ages can be diagnosed with glaucoma, but the disease is most common among senior adults.
 The disease damages the optic nerve and can lead to blindness if not treated early.
-Since symptoms often go unnoticed, getting regular eye exams is the best preventative measure to protect yourself from vision loss.
+Symptoms often go unnoticed.
+Getting regular eye exams is the best way to protect yourself from vision loss.

 Diabetic retinopathy is another leading cause of vision loss among adults.
-When someone with diabetes experiences very high levels of blood sugar, the blood vessels in the retina can become damaged, and vision can be compromised.
+Very high levels of blood sugar can damage the blood vessels in the retina.
+This damage causes vision loss.
 There are various treatment options for diabetic retinopathy.

 Although ocular melanoma is rare, it is the most common eye cancer and is more common in adults as they age.
-Routine eye exams are particularly important for catching ocular melanoma since early symptoms often go unnoticed.
-Diagnosis begins with a dilated eye exam.
+Early symptoms of ocular melanoma often go unnoticed.
+This is why routine eye exams are particularly important to catch this cancer early.
+Ocular melanoma diagnosis begins with a dilated eye exam.

 14. Falls can cause vision-threatening injuries

 Research suggests our eyes absorb less blue light as we age.
-This is why our bodies often produce less melatonin in our later years and can disrupt our normal sleep-wake cycles.
+This is why our bodies often produce less melatonin in our later years, which can disrupt our normal sleep-wake cycles.
 Sleep problems are also believed to be more common in those with glaucoma and diabetic eye disease.

 How to protect your eyes — and your overall health — as you age